Margarethe-S/llm-response-timer-action/README.md

 ➡️ View the main project: **[Dr. Nature – A holistic AI-powered health assistant](https://github.com/Margarethe-S/dr-nature)**

-## 📊 This project is currently in active development.
+## ✅ This project has reached stable core functionality.

-Although the Action is not yet published on the GitHub Marketplace, it is already being tested and explored by other developers – a sign that the concept resonates and offers practical value.
+The Action has been tested successfully in various local and Docker-based setups.
+It is now ready for public use and will be continuously improved based on user feedback.

-The development is intentionally transparent and learning-focused – including all tests, errors, and improvements.
+Development remains transparent and learning-focused – including all tests, logs, and refinements.
-The goal is stability, clarity, and real progress – not perfection.

-🛠️ A Marketplace release is planned as soon as the core functionality is reliably established.
+✅ The GitHub Marketplace release is already live.

-## ✅ Features
+## 🛠️ Features

-- Loads `.env` file to retrieve the LM Studio API URL
-- Loads a system prompt from a local `.txt` file
+- Loads the system prompt from a `.txt` file ℹ️ The file path must be correct depending on your setup (local or Docker).
-- Sends a prompt to a local LLM via HTTP POST (JSON)
+- Sends a prompt-based request to a locally running LLM (e.g., LM Studio)
 - Measures exact response time in seconds and minutes
 - Plays a **success tone** when a response is received
 - Plays a **warning tone** when a timeout or any error occurs
+- Saves the response and timing in a log file
 - Differentiates between:
   - ⏰ Timeout (after 300 seconds)
   - ❌ Connection or request error